UniVoice: Unifying Autoregressive ASR and Flow-Matching based TTS with Large Language Models: Introduction

-With the development of language models, they can handle various downstream tasks as a unified model in the field of text processing~\citep{raffel2020t5,brown2020gpt3}.
-Some works have begun to explore the use of language models as the backbone of the unified model for processing speech and text tasks~\citep{ao2021speecht5,rubenstein2023audiopalm,zhang2023google}, thus completing various related tasks in the speech modality.
-SpeechNet~\citep{chen2021speechnet} and SpeechT5~\citep{ao2021speecht5} perform various speech tasks with an encoder-decoder model, specifically SpeechT5 needs to pre-train first and then fine-tune on subsequent tasks.
-Viola~\citep{wang2024viola} follows the VALL-E paradigm and integrates speech recognition, machine translation, and speech synthesis into a unified codec language model.
-LauraGPT~\citep{du2023lauragpt} encodes the input audio into continuous representations using an audio encoder and generates the output audio from discrete codec codes.
-OpusLM~\cite{tian2025opuslm} is designed to accept and generate multistream discrete tokens in both text and speech modalities with pre-trained LLM.
-We propose \method, which uses continuous speech representations as input and output features and combines autoregression and flow matching in one transformer, to make it more suitable for speech recognition and speech synthesis, respectively.
+Some works have begun to explore the use of language models as the backbone of the unified model for processing speech and text tasks \cite{ao2021speecht5,du2023lauragpt,tian2025opuslm,rubenstein2023audiopalm,maiti2024voxtlm,toyin2024sttatts}, thus completing various related tasks in the speech modality.
+SpeechNet \cite{chen2021speechnet} and SpeechT5 \cite{ao2021speecht5} perform various speech tasks with an encoder-decoder model, specifically SpeechT5 needs to pretrain first and then finetune on subsequent tasks.
+Viola \cite{wang2024viola} follows the VALL-E paradigm and integrates speech recognition, machine translation, and speech synthesis into a unified codec language model.
+LauraGPT \cite{du2023lauragpt} encodes the input audio into continuous representations using an audio encoder and generates the output audio from discrete codec codes.
+OpusLM \cite{tian2025opuslm} is designed to accept and generate multistream discrete tokens in both text and speech modalities with pre-trained LLM.
+Some omni-modal conversational models \cite{xu2025qwen3,ai2025ming} aim to achieve end-to-end understanding and generation across all modalities.
+However, their massive parameter counts pose significant challenges for deployment on edge devices in real-world scenarios.
+Despite these strides, discrete representations inherently suffer from information loss during quantization, which can limit reconstruction fidelity.
+To transcend these boundaries, a parallel research trajectory has embraced diffusion and flow matching (FM) models \cite{ho2020denoising,lipman2022flow}.
+Some systems \cite{chen2024f5,shen2023naturalspeech,guan2024reflow,lee2024ditto,le2024voicebox} have set new benchmarks for TTS by modeling speech within continuous feature spaces.
+However, while these continuous models excel in generative prowess, they often lack the autoregressive reasoning capabilities essential for ASR.

-Note that the primary focus of this work is developing a unified speech processing model, and we do not explore speech dialogue applications~\cite{zhang2023speechgpt, xie2024mini, fu2024vita, chen2024slam} that require joint speech understanding and generation.
-Therefore, such tasks are beyond the scope of this paper.